Austinuc/alx-low_level_programming/0x01-variables_if_else_while/README.md

 --- | ---
-0-positive_or_negative.c | Checks for positive or negative values of randomly generated int numbers 1-last_digit.c | Finds the last digit of a given random number
+0-positive_or_negative.c | Checks for positive or negative values of randomly generated int numbers 1-last_digit.c | Finds the last digit of a given random number 2-print_alphabet.c | Prints all the alpabets in lowercase